 If you’ve been thinking about it then yes!
 Starting a blog is not only easy but fun too.
 You’ve got to enjoy the journey to enjoy the destination.
 There might be millions of other bloggers but there’s only one YOU!
 You don’t need to be a professional website developer or creative writer to start.
 Remember, I’m a pilot by trade, so if I can learn this stuff you can too.

 That’s ok too!
-I’ve broken all the steps down to make it easier for you to start your blog in 2021.
+I’ve broken all the steps down to make it easier for you to start a blog this year.
 If you get really stuck then just throw a comment down below and I’ll be sure to answer it, or simply send me an email or message me directly here.

 Absolutely!
 There are a number of successful people who have built their freedom with the techniques I’m going to show you.
 But it doesn’t come without hard work.
 However, I would recommend you not to give up your day job until your blog makes enough money to replace it.
 Keep it as a side hustle to start with.